American Cup

 The American Football Association Challenge Cup (also known as the American Association Cup or simply American Cup) was the first major U.S. soccer competition open to teams beyond a single league.
-It was first held in 1884.
+It was first held in 1884, and organised by the American Football Association (AFA).

 In the 1910s, it gradually declined in importance with the establishment of the National Challenge Cup.
-It was last held in 1924.
+The competition was last held in 1924.